Six key areas of farm safety

 In the UK, farming and safety don’t seem to get along too well.

-In fact, farming suffers from one of the poorest safety records in Britain and Ireland, with HSE figures highlighting how of the 137 workplace fatalities over the last year 27 of those occurred in agriculture; that’s 18 times higher than what most of industries suffer over five-years.
+In fact, farming suffers from one of the poorest safety records in Britain and Ireland, with HSE figures highlighting how of the 137 workplace fatalities during 2016/17 27 of those occurred in agriculture; that’s 18 times higher than what most of industries suffer over five-years.
+Worse still, this figure has now actually risen to 29 rural fatalities in the last year.

-It’s a shocking figure connected to deaths that are both tragic and unnecessary.
+It’s a shocking statistic connected to deaths that are both tragic and unnecessary.
 Agricultural safety matters and no one should end up ‘buying the farm’ over a preventable mistake.

 To help raise awareness of the commonplace risks which are being overlooked we’ve collected important advice for six key areas of farm safety.